Pupil Premium - 2022/23

-Context and vision
+Context and Vision

 Burntwood School is committed to ensuring every young person in our community achieves their potential whilst studying at the school, irrespective of their socio-economic background.
 Our vision goes well beyond simply narrowing the attainment gap.
 We are determined to ensure that all students have the qualifications, attributes and cultural capital to succeed in Higher Education and employment.
 Please find attached our Pupil Premium Policy which will be updated again once verified results have been published by the Department for Education for the academic year 2022-2023.